 Veterinarian visit or wait-and-see?

-Signs that you need to call the veterinarian immediately
+Signs that you need to call the veterinarian right away

 - A lump that is painful or bothersome for your dog